sjsu-library/unionist/_template/obj46.md

 volume: '1'
 issue: '2'
-transcription: Is the persecution of this benevolent and talented lady either republican orchristian?
-Is it judicious to attempt to break her down by violence and insult?We know of no distinction in our State Constitution between colors, and we hopeMiss Crandall will bring her persecutors to a trial of vested rights.” –<em>New London Gazette</em>
+transcription: Is the persecution of this benevolent and talented lady either republican or<br>christian?
+Is it judicious to attempt to break her down by violence and insult?<br>We know of no distinction in our State Constitution between colors, and we hope<br>Miss Crandall will bring her persecutors to a trial of vested rights.” –<br><em>New London Gazette</em>
 Scholarly Notes:
 Commentary: